 - Export, re-export or transfers in violation of U.S., EU, Singapore or other applicable laws and regulations.

-- Export, re-export or transfers, either directly or indirectly, to Cuba, Iran, North Korea, Sudan, Syria, the Crimea region of Ukraine and to any other country or region subject to trade sanctions.
+- Export, re-export or transfers, either directly or indirectly, to Cuba, Iran, North Korea, Syria, the Crimea, Luhansk, and Donetsk regions of Ukraine, and to any other country or region subject to trade sanctions.

 - Export, re-export or transfers to any person or entity named on lists published by the U.S. government (including the U.S. Department of Commerce, the U.S. Department of State, and the U.S. Department of Treasury), in addition to lists published by the authorities in foreign jurisdictions.